Welcome to

 Notable achievements include:

-b) 2009: Developed a theoretical framework and algorithm for optimizing statistical QC of an analytical process based on the reliability of the analytical system and the risk of analytical error (see A Note on the Reliability and Risk Based Optimization of Statistical QC).
+b) 2009: Developed a theoretical framework and algorithm for optimizing statistical QC of an analytical process based on the reliability of the analytical system and the risk of analytical error (see A Note on Reliability and Risk Based Optimization of Statistical QC).

-e) 2023: Developed a computational tool for parametric and nonparametric Bayesian medical diagnosis (see HCSL Publications on Bayesian Medical Diagnosis).
+f) 2023: Developed a computational tool for parametric and nonparametric Bayesian medical diagnosis (see HCSL Publications on Bayesian Medical Diagnosis).